theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

 1. **All UTXOs are spendable.**

-   Some outputs are proofable unspendable (for example the [50 BTC output in the genesis block can never be spent](https://bitcoin.stackexchange.com/a/10019/109728)) as well as all [ouputs with a `OP_RETURN` script](https://en.bitcoin.it/wiki/OP_RETURN) and others where it is highly likely that the coins can never be spent (for example addresses which look "generated" in a way that somebody just tried to find a vaid checksum for the address string, but it is very, very unlikely that the address really resulted from an actual random hashing operation).
+   Some outputs are proofable unspendable (for example the [50 BTC output in the genesis block can never be spent](https://bitcoin.stackexchange.com/a/10019/109728)) as well as all [outputs with a `OP_RETURN` script](https://en.bitcoin.it/wiki/OP_RETURN) and others where it is highly likely that the coins can never be spent (for example addresses which look "generated" in a way that somebody just tried to find a vaid checksum for the address string, but it is very, very unlikely that the address really resulted from an actual random hashing operation).
 Examples: [1CounterpartyXXXXXXXXXXXXXXXUWLpVr](https://www.blockchain.com/btc/address/1CounterpartyXXXXXXXXXXXXXXXUWLpVr) or [1BitcoinEaterAddressDontSendf59kuE](https://www.blockchain.com/btc/address/1BitcoinEaterAddressDontSendf59kuE).
 One can safely assume, that these coins are unspendable forever.